imAerioDev/NFD/startMessage.md

-🤖 ✨ 你好！我是 imAerioBot
+🤖 ✨ Hello!
+I'm imAerioBot
-—— @imAerio 的专属消息中转站 📡
+—— @imAerio's Exclusive Message Relay Station 📡

-⚡ 即发即达 · 无需指令
+⚡ Instant Delivery · No Commands Needed
-✅ 你的消息 → 🔄 实时直达 @imAerio
+✅ Your Message → 🔄 Real-Time Delivery to @imAerio
-✅ TA的回复 → 📨 自动返回对话框
+✅ Their Reply → 📨 Automatically Returned to the Chat

-💬 现在试试直接输入吧！
+💬 Try typing now!

-🔒 全程加密 · 🤖 机器人不存储内容
+🔒 Fully Encrypted · 🤖 Bot Does Not Store Content